 Download Google Chrome for iPhone and iPad

-Get Google Chrome for your iPhone, iPad, or iPod touch.
-Chrome syncs bookmarks, passwords, autofill, and open tabs with Chrome on every other device you sign in on.
+Google Chrome is free on the App Store and works on iPhone, iPad, and iPod touch.
+It is the official Google app, and it syncs your bookmarks, passwords, autofill, and open tabs with Chrome on every other device you sign in on.
+The same app installs on both iPhone and iPad.
+There is no separate iPad version and nothing to pay for.

 System Requirements for iOS